 Learn more: Click here to learn more about “best peloton strength classes for beginners“.

 There is not much difference between Peloton and Orangetheory when it comes to weight loss because both workouts are proven to be effective in improving metabolic rate and burning calories.

 However, the peloton offers recovery sessions that help to down-regulate after a hard workout.

 Recovery classes help with weight loss

-As a whole, recovery is important for weight loss because it allows to reduce muscle soreness, speed up muscle perfusion and reduce stress.
+As a whole, recovery is important for weight loss because it allows for to reduce of muscle soreness, speeds up muscle perfusion and reduces stress.

 The high intensity is effective, but too much of it can lead to overtraining, fatigue, and lower performance.